-An instructional video from Forest Vance on how to do the half Turkish get up.
+An instructional video from Forest Vance on how to do the Turkish get-up.

 The first time I tried the Turkish to get up, I hated it.

-I learned it from someone great at DOING the exercise themselves, but didn’t know how to TEACH it properly … and as a result, I honestly thought it was a bogus move.
-It hurt my shoulders and lower back, and I was almost ready to give up on it entirely …
+I learned it from someone great at DOING the exercise themselves but didn’t know how to TEACH it properly … and as a result, I honestly thought it was a bogus move.
+It hurt my shoulders and lower back, and I was almost ready to give up.

 It wasn’t until I learned how to do it properly – at my first RKC certification – that I realized just how valuable and what a great exercise it was (and is).
 The TGU is a fantastic move for both shoulder mobility and stability, for building core strength, for both hip mobility and stability … the list goes on and on.

 HOWEVER – the fact remains that it’s a tricky move.
 That’s why I always recommend folks start with the half Turkish get-up.
-It’s a movement that provides many of the same benefits of the full TGU but is a lot easier to learn.
+It’s a movement that provides many of the same benefits as the full TGU but is much easier to learn.
 Once the half-get-up is mastered, it’s then time to move on to the full version of the exercise.

 Today’s video and post quickly break down how to perform the half Turkish get up.
 Please enjoy it!!